 It’s this "shift then turn" sequence that sets everything else in motion.
 The upper body simply responds to what the lower body initiated, protecting you from that fatal over-the-top move.

-Putting It All Together: The Dowsing Sequence
+Putting It All Together: The Downswing Sequence

 Visualizing the proper chain of events can simplify things on the course.
 At the top of your backswing, your swing thought shouldn’t be "smash it."
 Instead, it should be about starting the sequence correctly.
 Here’s the order of operations for a great downswing:

 - The Hips Initiate: The first thought is lower body.
-A slight "bump" of the lead hip toward the target, shifting your weight压力 and getting the club started on its downward path.
+A slight "bump" of the lead hip toward the target, shifting your weight and getting the club started on its downward path.

 - The Release Happens Naturally: Once the arms have dropped into this powerful position, your natural rotation through the ball will allow the club to release its power through impact with maximum speed, right where it counts.